dethspikee/notes/topics/complexity_analysis.md

 * Space complexity is a measure how much memory or space the algorithm uses up

 Data structure operations have time and space complexity ramifiactions.
-In other words, to perform an operation or a function on a given data structure it's going to take up time and memory.
+In other words, performing an operation or a function on a given data structure will take up time and memory.